 Rather joined CBS News in 1962 as chief of its Southwest bureau in Dallas.
 In 1963, he was appointed chief of the Southern bureau in New Orleans, responsible for coverage of news events in the South, Southwest, Mexico and Central America.
 During that time, he reported on racial conflicts in the South and the crusade of Dr. Martin Luther King Jr., as well as the assassination of President John F. Kennedy.
 He and the CBS News team he put together in Dallas broke the story of JFK’s death well before any official announcement.
 Rather began his career in journalism in 1950 as an Associated Press reporter in Huntsville, Texas.
 Later, he was a reporter for United Press International (1950-52), KSAM Radio in Huntsville (1950-53), KTRH Radio in Houston and the Houston Chronicle (1954-55).
 He became news director of KTRH in 1956 and a reporter for KTRK-TV Houston in 1959.
 Prior to joining CBS News, Rather was news director at KHOU-TV, the CBS affiliate in Houston.

 He has received virtually every honor in broadcast journalism, including numerous Emmy and Peabody Awards and citations from critical, scholarly, professional and charitable organizations.

-Rather has also authored or co-authored eight books, five of which have become New York Times bestsellers, most recently Rather Outspoken released in May 2012.
+Rather has also authored or co-authored nine books, six of which have become New York Times bestsellers, most recently What Unites Us: Reflections on Patriotism released in November 2017.